thdoan/scalem/README.md

 ## Options

 Options can be passed via data attributes or JavaScript (see Usage below).
-For data attributes, append the option name to 'data-scale-', as in `data-scale-ratio="1"`.
+For data attributes, append the option name after "data-scale-", as in `data-scale-ratio="1"`.

 Name        | Type   | Default | Description
 ----------- | ------ | ------- | -----------